Quebec City (Province of Canada electoral district)

+Twelve years later, in a redistribution of the electoral districts, the provincial Parliament re-drew the boundaries of the Quebec constituency, adopting the municipal boundaries of Quebec as the basis for the electoral district.
+The redistribution ended the Sydenham gerrymander.

-Quebec City was represented by two members in the Legislative Assembly.
-It was altered in the redistribution of 1853, and abolished in 1867, upon the creation of Canada and the province of Quebec.
+Quebec City was a multi-member constituency.
+From 1841 to 1854, it was represented by two members in the Legislative Assembly.
+In 1854, an additional member was added, for a total of three members.
+The three-member constituency was abolished in 1861, when it was split into three single-member ridings.

 Boundaries

 Quebec City electoral district covered much of the municipality of Quebec City, one of the largest centres in Canada East.
-However, portions of the municipality were carefully excised from the electoral district of Quebec City and added to the surrounding Quebec County, in furtherance of the Governor General's plan to increase the voting strength of British voters who would support his government.
+However, portions of the municipality were carefully excised from the electoral district of Quebec City and added to the surrounding Quebec County electoral district, in furtherance of the Governor General's plan to increase the voting strength of British voters who would support his government.

-The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
+The Union Act, 1840, passed by the British Parliament, merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
+The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict.
+(UK), c.
 35, s.
 2. The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 Quebec City was one of the electoral districts specifically defined by the Union Act.
 In the Legislative Assembly of Lower Canada, the municipality of Quebec had been included in the surrounding Quebec County, but had not been part of the County for voting purposes.
 The municipality of Quebec had been divided into two electoral districts, called Quebec Upper Town and Quebec Lower Town, which elected their members separately from Quebec County.

 The Union Act changed this situation by providing that the city and town of Quebec would be one district, represented by two members.
 The Union Act gave the Governor General the power to set the boundaries for the district.
 Any parts of the city which were not included in the boundaries set by the Governor General would be included in the adjoining electoral district.